hbayhan/Statistical-Tests/README.md

 Here, we have a mix of continuous and categorical independent variables (hours of study, gender, and socioeconomic status) to predict a continuous dependent variable (test scores).

 In each example involving categorical independent variables (ANOVA, MANOVA, ANCOVA, MANCOVA, and multiple regression), the categorical variable represents distinct groups or categories being compared or used to predict the dependent variable(s).

+# HLM Example

+Research question: Does the relationship between hours of study and test scores vary across different schools, and do school-level factors (e.g., school resources) explain this variation?

+Dependent variable: Test scores (continuous)
+Level 1 independent variable: Hours of study (continuous) Level 2 independent variable: School resources (continuous) Level 1 unit: Students
+Level 2 unit: Schools

+In this example, the independent variables are continuous, and the data is nested with students (Level 1) within schools (Level 2).
+HLM will help you model the relationship between hours of study and test scores while accounting for the variability in test scores both within and between schools.
+Additionally, HLM allows you to explore the effects of school-level predictors (e.g., school resources) on individual-level outcomes (test scores).